Codesmith900/camera-SDK/README.md

 # camera-SDK

 A Camera SDK is like a universal remote for every camera, on every device.
 It acts as a smart "middleman," an abstraction layer, between your app and the complex, often finicky, camera hardware lurking inside every phone.

-A Camera SDK is your ready-made toolkit for camera features.
+A Camera SDK is a ready-made toolkit for camera features.
 It's a clever abstraction layer, simplifying tough hardware and OS interactions.
 It offers standard APIs and pre-built code, making development much faster.